loafey/master-thesis/Thesis/5.0. Discussion/Usage.typ

 The C version was compiled using GCC with O0 and O3.
-However, while the #ln version is around one order of magnitude slower than the unoptimized C version, the growth in execution time is a constant factor between all three programs.
+However, while the #ln version is around one order of magnitude slower than the unoptimized C version, the growth in execution time is a almost constant factor between all three programs.

 This can be observed even more clearly if we overlap the results over each other.
 We can see that the unoptimized C version grows